-When receiving unknownN1SmInfo binary data in the HTTP payload from the V-SMF, the H-SMF shall process any N1 SM IE received in this binary data that do not require to be interpreted by the V-SMF.
+When receiving unknownN1SmInfo binary data in the HTTP content from the V-SMF, the H-SMF shall process any N1 SM IE received in this binary data that do not require to be interpreted by the V-SMF.
 Other N1 SM IEs shall be dropped, e.g. IEs that the H-SMF comprehends but which require to be interpreted by the V-SMF.

-The H-SMF shall transfer NAS SM information which the V-SMF does not need to interpret (i.e. that it only needs to transfer to the UE) in n1SmInfoToUe binary data within the HTTP payload.
+The H-SMF shall transfer NAS SM information which the V-SMF does not need to interpret (i.e. that it only needs to transfer to the UE) in n1SmInfoToUe binary data within the HTTP content.
 This carries N1 SM IE(s), encoded as specified in 3GPP TS 24.501 [7], including the Type field and, for TLV or TLV-E IEs, the Length field.

 NOTE 1: N1 SM IEs defined without a Type field need to be defined over N16/N16a as specific IEs.